AccessibleFuture/braille/README.md

 An example remote service providing LibLouis translations for the WordPress plugin is available in the [`remote-liblouis/`](./remote-liblouis) directory.
 The available version is a Ruby Sinatra application.

 MITH has produced an Amazon EC2 machine image (AMI) with all of the required software installed.
 This AMI is public and freely available.
 See [these instructions](./USING-REMOTE-LIBLOUIS-AMI.md) for more information.

+## PHP Libraries

+Two libraries, [`php-local-liblouis`](./php-local-liblouis) and [`php-remote-liblouis`](./php-remote-liblouis) are providede for interfacing with a local installation of the LibLouis libary or a remote translation service, respectively.
+These libraries are included in the WordPress module.
+The remote translation service library is included in the Moodle filter.